Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Problem Formulation and Discussion

 {\em Step 3.
 Update Policy $\th(\a(n))$ using constrained stochastic gradient algorithm}: Use a penalty function primal dual based stochastic approximation algorithm to update $\a$ as follows:

 The ``penalization'' $\rho$ is a suitably large positive constant and $\max[\cdot.\cdot]$ above is taken element wise, see (\ref{eq:pd1}), (\ref{eq:pd2}).

 {\em Step 4}.
 Set $n=n+1$ and go to Step 1.

 \begin{remark} 1.
 For large batch size $N$, the bias of the estimates $\hat{\G}$ and $\widehat{\nablal \G}$ are $O(1/N)$ and the algorithm (\ref{eq:sam1}), (\ref{eq:sam2}) is asymptotically optimal.
 However, for fast tracking of time-varying MDPs it is necessary to choose $N$ small.
 In this case, the main source of bias in the estimation of $\a^*$ using (\ref{eq:sam1}), (\ref{eq:sam2}) is the covariance of $\widehat{\nablal \G}$ with $\hat{\G}$.
 Several approaches to deal with this bias are discussed in Sec.\ref{sec:tradeoff}. \\ 2.
 Another alternative to (\ref{eq:sam2}) is to update $\la$ via a multiplier (augmented Lagrangian) algorithm (see Sec.\ref{sec:multiplier}).
 A third alternative is to fix $\la$.
 For sufficiently large $\rho$, $\a(n)$ will converge to $\a(\infty)$ which is in a pre-specified ball around a local minimum $\a^*$. \\ 3.
-If the true parameters of the MDP jump change at infrequent intervals, then iterate averaging \cite{KY97} (as long as the minimal window of averaging is smaller than the jump change time) and adaptive step size algorithms can be implemented in the above stochastic approximation algorithms to improve efficiency and tracking capabilities. \\ 4.
-For the special case of two actions and a monotone policy (see Section \ref{sec:tx_sched}), then $\a(n)$ can be further parameterized and the dimension of the optimization Problem S1 can be substantially reduced. \end{remark}
+If the true parameters of the MDP jump change at infrequent intervals, then iterate averaging \cite{KY03} (as long as the minimal window of averaging is smaller than the jump change time) and adaptive step size algorithms can be implemented in the above stochastic approximation algorithms to improve efficiency and tracking capabilities. \end{remark}